hendrasutanto/confluent-cloud-setup-guide/README.md

 ### Cleaning Up

-To destroy this demo and its Confluent Cloud resources, call the bash script stop-cloud.sh and pass in the client propoerties file auto-generated in the step above.
+To destroy this demo and its Confluent Cloud resources, call the bash script stop-cloud.sh and pass in the client properties file auto-generated in the step above.
 By Default, this deletes all resources, including the Confluent Cloud environment specified by the service account ID in the configuration file.

 ```bash
 ./stop-cloud.sh stack-configs/java-service-account-<SERVICE_ACCOUNT_ID>.config